ucgmsim/GMSimViz/README.md

 ```
 #### GMT

 GMT version earlier than 5.2 has some outstanding issues to work reliably with GMSimViz.
-A version later than 5.4.3 is recommended, and at the time of writing, the latest development source obtained directly from the  repository (A release r19922 fully verified) found to be the most reliable one.
+A version later than 5.4.3 is recommended, and at the time of writing, the latest development source obtained directly from the  repository (A release r19922 fully verified).
 Instructions for GMT installation is available at http://gmt.soest.hawaii.edu/projects/gmt/wiki/BuildingGMT .
-You should add PNG support.
+You should compile with PNG support enabled (check configure output, make sure headers are available).

-Version 5.4.3 will draw outlines of the fault plane and hypocentre location on the surface rather than at depth.
+If you want to use the latest stable release at time of writing, version 5.4.3 will draw outlines of the fault plane and hypocentre location on the surface rather than at depth (bug).

 Make sure the `gmt` binary is in the PATH.
 If `gmt` is installed in `/usr/local/bin` and `gmt` is not already available in the PATH, add it to the PATH:
 ```shell